- Describe representative protist organisms from each of the six presently recognized supergroups of eukaryotes

 Euglenozoans includes parasites, heterotrophs, autotrophs, and mixotrophs, ranging in size from 10 to 500 µm.
 Euglenoids move through their aquatic habitats using two long flagella that guide them toward light sources sensed by a primitive ocular organ called an eyespot.
 The familiar genus, Euglena, encompasses some mixotrophic species that display a photosynthetic capability only when light is present.
 The chloroplast of Euglena descends from a green alga by secondary endosymbiosis.
 In the dark, the chloroplasts of Euglena shrink up and temporarily cease functioning, and the cells instead take up organic nutrients from their environment.
 Euglena has a tough pellicle composed of bands of protein attached to the cytoskeleton.
 The bands spiral around the cell and give Euglena its exceptional flexibility.

 The human parasite, Trypanosoma brucei, belongs to a different subgroup of Euglenozoa, the kinetoplastids.
 The kinetoplastid subgroup is named after the kinetoplast, a large modified mitochondrion carrying multiple circular DNAs.
 This subgroup includes several parasites, collectively called trypanosomes, which cause devastating human diseases and infect an insect species during a portion of their life cycle.
 T. brucei develops in the gut of the tsetse fly after the fly bites an infected human or other mammalian host.
 The parasite then travels to the insect salivary glands to be transmitted to another human or other mammal when the infected tsetse fly consumes another blood meal.
-T. brucei is common in central Africa and is the causative agent of African sleeping sickness, a disease associated with severe chronic fatigue, coma, and can be fatal if left untreated.
+T. brucei is common in central Africa and is the causative agent of African sleeping sickness, a disease associated with severe chronic fatigue, coma, and can be fatal if left untreated since it leads to progressive decline of the function of the central nervous system.

 Watch this video to see T. brucei swimming.